-- Happens often in Case Closed where the victim, if killed by a gun, will usually have one tiny hole in the front with a trickle of blood coming down, and a huge splatter of blood on the other side, despite no indication of structural damage to the skull itself.
+- Happens often in Case Closed where the victim, if killed by a gun to the head, will usually have one tiny hole in the front with a trickle of blood coming down and a huge splatter of blood on the other side, despite no indication of structural damage to the skull itself.

 - Golgo 13's trademark is killing his targets with a single shot in the forehead, and all of the shots obey this trope.
 One particularly annoying example had him snipe a target who was in the window seat of an airliner; not only is there no spray of blood, but the other passengers on the small jet don't even notice he's dead — nobody even notices the hole in the plane beyond a comment about a draft.

 - The first episode of Cowboy Bebop had a strange use of this trope.
 A bullet that went through a man's head, instead of creating a gaping hole, made a perfectly neat hole that didn't bleed and could be seen all the way through from the entry to the exit point.

 - In a later episode a character has a small bloody hole in his head after being shot despite that fact that he was shot in the head by a 7.62x39mm rifle bullet which should have obliterated his skull.

 - The charcter in question had been made unaging and unkillabe due to the gate incident that destroyed the moon.
 That may have had something to do with it. (of course, the bullet had been made of the material that ''could'' finally kill him)

 - Mobile Suit Gundam 00 does this - When Lockon Stratos snipes three terrorist guards, later (very obviously, thanks to a loving close-up) when Alejandro Corner shoots Aeolia Schenberg, and later towards the end of the second part when Ribbons Almark gets shot to the forehead.